MonadStarter/cult-monad-hackathon/TechnicalDoc.md

 #### Token Purchase Flow

-1. User initiates a token purchase with ETH
+1. User initiates a token purchase with MON
 2. System checks if token is in bonding curve phase:
    - If yes, bonding curve contract calculates token output
    - If no, routes transaction to appropriate liquidity pool